-Mrs. William A. Hume, civic committee chairman, reported that 12 of the 13 food stores had been inspected and that certificates of approved from the club would be awarded in Language. tificates of approval from the club would be awarded in January.
+Mrs. William A. Hume, civic committee chairman, reported that 12 of the 13 food stores had been inspected and that certificates of approval from the club would be awarded in January.
 The prize for the best kept zone goes to Mrs. George B. Hanavan. of the Continental zone.